chef/chef-web-docs/content/reusable/md/unified_mode_troubleshooting.md

 - Declare a resource first and then declare actions on it
 - Write resources in run-time order

-### Resources with Changes to Internal Sub-resources
+### Resources with changes to internal sub-resources

 Some custom resources are designed to create and edit other sub-resources as part of the resource declaration.
-In unified mode, Chef Infra Client parses a resource code block that creates or edits a sub-resource and immediately tries to apply that change, even though the sub-resource does not yet exist.
+In unified mode, Chef Infra Client parses a resource code block that creates or edits a sub-resource and immediately tries to apply that change, even though the sub-resource doesn't yet exist.
 This results in the execution of an incomplete resource.

-For example, with Unified Mode enabled, this code from the dhcp cookbook is designed to create and edit a shared `dhcp_subnet` resource, but it will not work as expected:
+For example, with Unified Mode enabled, this code from the dhcp cookbook is designed to create and edit a shared `dhcp_subnet` resource, but it won't work as expected:

 ```ruby
 # 'edit_resource' results in an incomplete subresource